OTL Event Promoter Guide

 Submitting a ballet performance to OTL Seat Fillers is simple.
 The more complete your event details are, the easier it is to review the opportunity and share it appropriately if it is a fit.

-Include the performance title, company, venue, city, date, time, age guidance if any, ticket value, number of seats available, and any important check-in instructions.
+- Gather your performance details: Include the performance title, company, venue, city, date, time, age guidance if any, ticket value, number of seats available, and any important check-in instructions.

-Available invitations are shown inside the private member area.
+- Members reserve privately: Available invitations are shown inside the private member area.
 Members who reserve are expected to attend because the seats have been set aside for them.

-Seat fillers check in at the box office or designated location right before the performance, and you distribute tickets or escort them to their seats.
+- OTL sends the will call list: Seat fillers check in at the box office or designated location right before the performance, and you distribute tickets or escort them to their seats.

 Where Ballet Seat Filling Can Be Especially Useful